otvam/pypeec/docs/technical.md

 * pyFFTW (for the solver)
 * CuPy (for the solver)

-PyPEEC is tested on Linux x86/x64 but should run on other platforms.
+The following platform and system configurations have been tested:
-The following configurations have been tested:
+* Linux / RedHat 7.9 on x86/x64
-* RedHat 7.9 on x86/x64
+* Linux / Ubuntu 20.04 on x86/x64
-* Ubuntu 20.04 on x86/x64
+* Linux / Ubuntu 22.04 on x86/x64
-* Ubuntu 22.04 on x86/x64
+* MS / Windows 10 21H2 on x86/x64
-* NVIDIA T4 Tensor GPU
+* GPU / NVIDIA T4 Tensor GPU

 # Optimization